aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/notes-slide-manipulation/remove-notes-at-specific-slide/_index.md

 ## Installation of Aspose.Slides for .NET

 To get started, you need to install the Aspose.Slides for .NET library.
-You can download it from the official Aspose website or use NuGet Package Manager in Visual Studio.
+You can download it from the Aspose website or use NuGet Package Manager in Visual Studio.

 ## Using NuGet Package Manager